rduplain/wsgi_party/docs/index.rst

 Dispatchers allow for mounting multiple applications in WSGI, but providing a means for mounted applications to get details from each other is a separate issue.
 Note that WSGI allows for arbitrary middleware.
-Connecting multiple applications with a dispatcher middleware gives guarantee that the mounted Python objects expose any API beyond the core WSGI spec, as they could be wrapped.
+Connecting multiple applications with a dispatcher middleware gives no guarantee that the mounted Python objects expose any API beyond the core WSGI spec, as they could be wrapped.